 The driveway entrance is the logical area of the yard for us to begin with.
 Why?
 Because the entrance to your driveway is also the entrance to your yard, as a whole.
 How your driveway entrance is landscaped, especially when a property is bordered by a fence or wall (thereby focusing attention on the entrance) sets the tone for the viewer's perception of the whole yard.

 Consequently, the landscaping for your driveway shouldn't be a mere afterthought.
-If you would like some free ideas on this subject, please click here to read my driveway landscaping article.
-If you have a mailbox at the driveway entrance, consider the ground around the post to be a sub-section of the area and use my tips on mailbox landscaping to spruce it up.
+If you have a mailbox at the driveway entrance, consider the ground around the post to be a sub-section of the area and spruce it up as well.

 Home Landscaping Pictures: Framing Your Home With Fencing

 Borders play an important role in landscape design.
-A defined area catches the eye more readily than does one that is "open-ended."
-Don't believe me?
-Take a drive, and make it a point to note which landscape designs look more "finished."
-I can almost guarantee you that you'll find properties set off by fencing or stone walls to be more attractive than those with no such "framing," all else being the same (similar homes, similar plant material, etc.).
+Beyond the practicality of defining property lines; defined areas simply catch the eye more readily than ones which are 'open-ended.'
+Take a drive, and make it a point to note which landscape designs look more finished: you're almost sure to find that properties set off by fencing or stone walls are more attractive than those with no such framing, all else being the same (similar homes, similar plant material, etc.).

 Hedges: "Living Walls"

 For plant-lovers, hedges may be preferable to fences as a means of defining a property.
 Hedges have the virtue of being "living walls."
 You can find out how to plant hedges in my step-by-step tutorial with pictures.

 If traditional, trimmed hedges are a bit too formal for your tastes, there's another option: living walls composed of plants more loosely grouped.
 The growth habits of some shrubs lend themselves more to manicuring than do others.
 Boxwood is a good example of a shrub that is amenable to fastidious shearing, while forsythia is generally thought to look better when allowed to assume its natural shape.